ibm-cloud-docs/vmwaresolutions/services/ocp_ordering.md

 Because the {{site.data.keyword.redhat_openshift_notm}} web console runs as an application within {{site.data.keyword.redhat_openshift_notm}}, your system must properly resolve DNS names before you can connect to the {{site.data.keyword.redhat_openshift_notm}} web console.
 You must complete the following steps before you open the {{site.data.keyword.redhat_openshift_notm}} console:

-1. Ensure you are connected to your environment by using the {{site.data.keyword.cloud_notm}} infrastructure VPN.
+1. Ensure that you are connected to your environment by using the {{site.data.keyword.cloud_notm}} infrastructure VPN.

-2. Ensure the system that you use to connect to the {{site.data.keyword.redhat_openshift_notm}} web console can properly resolve hostnames in the DNS zone for your VMware environment.
+2. Ensure that the system used to connect to the {{site.data.keyword.redhat_openshift_notm}} web console can properly resolve hostnames in the DNS zone for your VMware environment.
 For an existing DNS infrastructure, configure the DNS delegation.
 Therefore, the queries for hostnames within the VMware instance's root zone are handled by the AD DNS server that is running within your VMware environment.

 Alternately, you can configure your local `hosts` file with the following entries so you can access the {{site.data.keyword.redhat_openshift_notm}} web console.
-Use the following details for the example.
+Use the following example:
-* Replace APPLICATION_IP with the {{site.data.keyword.redhat_openshift_notm}} application IP address shown in the {{site.data.keyword.redhat_openshift_notm}} service details page.
-* Replace ROOTDOMAIN with the root domain shown on the Summary page for the vCenter Server instance.

    `APPLICATION_IP  console-openshift-console.apps.ocp.ROOTDOMAIN`

    `APPLICATION_IP  oauth-openshift.apps.ocp.ROOTDOMAIN`

+In the previous example:
+* Replace `APPLICATION_IP` with the {{site.data.keyword.redhat_openshift_notm}} application IP address shown in the {{site.data.keyword.redhat_openshift_notm}} service details page.
+* Replace `ROOTDOMAIN` with the root domain shown on the Summary page for the vCenter Server instance.

 ## Related links
 {: #ocp_ordering-related}